GitauHarrison/notes/twilio_verify_2fa.md

 # ...
 ```
-`flask-sqlalchemy` an extension that provides a Flask-friendly wrapper to the popular [SQLAlchemy](http://www.sqlalchemy.org/) package.
-This package is an ORM which allows application to manage a database using high-level entities such as classes, objects and methods instead of tables and SQL.
+`flask-sqlalchemy` is an extension that provides a Flask-friendly wrapper to the popular [SQLAlchemy](http://www.sqlalchemy.org/) package.
+This package is an ORM which allows applications to manage a database using high-level entities such as classes, objects and methods instead of tables and SQL.

 `flask-migrate` will allow us to make changes to our database by handling migratrion.